-A common question that knitters have when they feel confident enough to branch out from written knitting patterns has to do with resizing a project.
+Once you are confident with knitting patterns, you may want to resize a project.
 For example, you may want to size an adult hat knitting pattern down to a child's size or make a hat that's written for a baby for an older child.

 The good news is that most hat knitting patterns are relatively easy to resize.
 The only trick comes with intricate pattern stitches, cables, or colorwork that you might have to adjust to make the hat look right.